veracity/veracity-documentation/sections/marketplace/sellingyourproduct/digitalquote.md

 # Digital Quote
-To increase sales reach or maintain a good ​conversation with clients, providers have the option to send their customers a digital quote based on an existing marketplace product page.​ The primary benefit of our digital quote solution is the ability to offer clients different pricing variations for the product, such as based on a different quantity or a discount for a specific customer.​
+To increase sales reach or maintain a good ​conversation with clients, providers have the option to send their customers a digital quote based on an existing marketplace product page.​ **The quote page is available only for services that are already sold digitally via marketplace.** The primary benefit of our digital quote solution is the ability to offer clients different pricing variations for the product, such as based on a different quantity or a discount for a specific customer.​

 To create a digital quote, providers must contact our Veracity onboarding team, which can set it up for you.​